pixie-io/docs.px.dev/content/en/tutorials/pixie-101/database-query-profiling.md

 ## Individual Full Body Requests

+Pixie captures all network traffic that passes through your cluster (it supports both server and client-side tracing).
+For [supported protocols](http://localhost:8000/about-pixie/data-sources/#supported-protocols), this traffic is parsed into messages that are paired with their responses.

 Let's inspect the most recent MySQL requests flowing through your cluster, including the full request and response bodies.

-Pixie can capture any traffic that passes through your cluster (it supports both server and client-side tracing).

 1. Select `px/mysql_data` from the `script` drop-down menu at the top of the page.